plomdawg/dualwallpaper/README.md

     - `git clone https://github.com/plomdawg/dualwallpaper.git`
   - Go into the directory
     - `cd dualwallpaper`
-  - change line 26 in dualwallpaper.pyw (example below
+  - change line 26 in dualwallpaper.pyw (see example below)
   - Run the script
     - `python dualwallpaper.pyw`
   - (Optional) To run from anywhere with `dualwallpaper` (run inside dualwallpaper directory)